 Key takeaways:

-The Site Acceptance Test is a key milestone in machine commissioning, enabling early identification of issues and avoiding costly fixes after the machine is put into service.
+The Site Acceptance Test is a key commissioning milestone, helping identify problems early and avoid costly rework after the machine is put into service.

-• SAT (Site Acceptance Test) is the final acceptance testing of a machine/system at the customer’s site after installation, confirming readiness for operation.
+- SAT (Site Acceptance Test) is the final testing of a machine/system at the customer’s site after installation, confirming readiness for operation.

-• SAT differs from FAT in terms of location and timing: FAT is performed at the manufacturer’s facility before delivery, while SAT is performed on site after installation.
+- SAT differs from FAT in location and timing: FAT is carried out at the manufacturer’s plant before delivery, while SAT is performed on site after installation.

-• The process includes planning, preparation, test execution, documentation of results, and corrective actions up to acceptance.
+- The process covers planning, preparation, test execution, documentation of results, and corrective actions through to acceptance.

 Site Acceptance Test (SAT) is a key stage in commissioning industrial systems and machinery.
-Carried out at the customer’s site, this process confirms that the equipment operates in line with previously defined specifications and is ready for use.
-The test is essential to verify that all components function correctly under real environmental conditions and in compliance with safety standards and regulations.
+Conducted at the customer’s site, this process confirms that the equipment operates in accordance with previously defined specifications and is ready for use.
+The test is essential for verifying that all components function correctly under real operating conditions and comply with applicable safety standards and regulations.

 What is SAT?

-Site Acceptance Test covers the final testing of machines or systems at the customer’s installation site.
-The purpose of SAT is to confirm that the equipment has been correctly installed, configured, and is ready for operation.
-Before on-site testing, a Factory Acceptance Test (FAT) is typically performed at the manufacturer’s facility to ensure the equipment meets the customer’s requirements.
+Site Acceptance Test involves the final testing of machinery or systems at the customer’s installation site.
+The purpose of SAT is to confirm that the equipment has been properly installed, configured, and is ready for operation.
+Before these tests are carried out, a Factory Acceptance Test (FAT) is usually performed at the manufacturer’s facility to ensure that the equipment meets the customer’s requirements.

 Why is it important?

 SAT allows the customer to verify that the equipment performs as required and is fully functional.
-This process is critical because it enables identification and correction of any issues before the system is released for use.
-As a result, costly and time-consuming repairs can be avoided later on.
+This process is critical because it helps identify and correct any issues before the system is put into service.
+As a result, costly and time-consuming repairs can be avoided at a later stage.

 Differences between SAT and FAT

-The main difference between Site Acceptance Test (SAT) and Factory Acceptance Test (FAT) is where and when the tests are performed.
-FAT is carried out at the manufacturer’s facility before the equipment is delivered to the customer, while the test takes place at the installation site after the equipment has been delivered and installed.
+The main difference between Site Acceptance Test (SAT) and Factory Acceptance Test (FAT) lies in where and when the tests are performed.
+FAT is carried out at the manufacturer’s facility before the equipment is delivered to the customer, whereas SAT takes place at the installation site after delivery and installation.

 Procedure